An opportunity to deepen your understanding of yoga, expand your skills & open to grace – and learn how to share that with the world.

 Renting a motor bike costs approximately $ 5 US a day, less if you rent by week/month.
 Hiring a driver/taxi in Ubud is approx $5 USD each way in the village.

 An average latte at a nice restaurant costs 20,000 IDR or approx. $2.25 US.

 Weather & Clothing: Ubud is warm—often very warm and sunny.
 Summer clothing suggested.
 Bring a light jacket for the evenings when the weather cools.
 If you have plans to climb the volcanoes, please bring warm clothing.
 It is very chilly in the volcanic regions.
 Rain ponchos can be bought easily in Ubud if needed.

 Temple dress: Women must wear a sarong to cover legs and a shirt which covers shoulders to enter the temples.
 You may borrow or purchase here in Ubud easily if you do not own a sarong.

-With Gratitude, Emily Kuser & the High Vibe team
+Emily Kuser & The High Vibe team